-Although investing isn’t a necessary skill to master in order to become financially stable or independent, it may provide benefits to someone looking for a smart way to grow their extra cash
+Although investing isn’t necessary to become financially stable or independent, it may provide benefits to someone looking for a smart way to grow their extra cash.

 Setting aside perfectly good spending money is the basis for a much broader world of opportunities.

 The Maki parents make sure their kids have regular opportunities to think about saving and spending money.

 Good credit is the key to a solid financial foundation.
 It can help you secure a loan for school and a car, often at a better rate than someone with a low score would receive.

 Since I was a little girl, my parents have drilled in the importance of being smart with money.

 As a teen it can be hard to know how to spend and also save at the same time.

 Designed to help encourage savings habits and financial responsibility at an early age, the SLFCU Savings Laboratory program offers an engaging way for kids to get excited about saving.